shantanukallakuri/shantanukallakuri.github.io/_site/wiki/11_em_optics_and_photonics.md

 <p style="font-size:30px; color:#000000;"><i>Electromagnetics, Optics and Photonics:</i></p>

-### Coming up by 01.2025
+### Coming up soon

 #### Overview
-Plan to put everything I've learnt and am learning about over here.
+Plan to put everything I've learnt and am trying to learn about over here in a bottom-up approach to science.
 This will be more math-heavy but trying to simplify the math behing classical, quantum mechanics and with a particular focus on electromagnetic waves and their real-world implications.

 #### 1. Electons and Photons